Find Reliable Heat Pump Repair Specialists Near You

 Heat Pump Repair Glossary

-Understanding common heat pump terms can help you make informed decisions about repairs.
+Understanding common heat pump terms can help you communicate effectively with technicians.
 These definitions will be helpful:

 Heat Pump

-A heat pump is a versatile HVAC system that can both heat and cool your home or business.
+A heat pump is a versatile HVAC system providing both heating and air conditioning.
 Heat pumps offer high energy efficiency, especially in moderate climates.

 Air Handler

-The air handler circulates air throughout your space.
+The air handler distributes conditioned air throughout your space.
 It contains the blower motor and other components.

 Compressor